Why Are My Nails Soft And Bendy?

 If your nails aren’t exposed to a lot of damaging activities that we talked about above (water, chemicals, or manicures), your nail weakness is likely attributed to your diet.

-These same nutrients are also important for healthy hair and skin.
-If you notice some issues in those areas too, that’s another sign that your diet might be the problem.
+If you notice any issues in those areas as well, that’s another sign that your diet might be the problem.

 Luckily, that’s easy to fix!
 We’ll talk about some simple changes you can implement in just a moment.